rdoetjes/tuts/nuclear_random/.source.txt

     lda JOYSTICK_2      // read joystick 2
     cmp #127
     beq !await_pulse-   // no new decay measured than wait rts

+// wait for the joystick button (which is triggered by the geiger counter when a isotope decays)
+wait_for_pulse_to_release:
+   !await_pulse:
+    //poll joystick button, a button press is a tick from the geiger counter lda JOYSTICK_2      // read joystick 2
+    cmp #127
+    bne !await_pulse-   // no new decay measured than wait rts

 // mask the lowerst bit of timer b LSB value